Board of Management

 General Member

-Adam has worked alongside people with a disability for many years.
-He was the Manager of Mobile Attendant Care in Queensland and is now employed by Nightlife Disability Services in the southern region of Melbourne.
-Adam currently sits on two boards of management and brings much experience in assisting people to direct their own supports, policy development and values based leadership.
+Adam has worked alongside people with a disability for many years including managing Mobile Attendant Care in Queensland and was employed by Nightlife Disability Services in the southern region of Melbourne.
+Adam has served on boards of management and brings much experience in assisting people to direct their own supports, policy development and values based leadership.